• Don't miss our webinar: Take Your Omnichannel CX to New Heights: How Spirit Airlines Is Upgrading Self-Service with Agentic AI Watch now -->

 Adding call-to-text into your IVR menu makes it easy to transition to messaging and lets your customers go about their days while still getting assistance.
 They’re not stuck on hold, growing angrier by the minute.

-It’s hard to build rapport with customers that are in unfamiliar territory.
+It’s hard to build rapport with customers who are in unfamiliar territory.
 For example, if your agents are only available via web chat (also known as live chat), but your customers are used to texting, this will immediately put up a wall between you.
 They’re adapting their communication methods to fit your business when it should be the other way around.

 Instead, pick communication channels that your customers frequent.
 In fact, 53% of customers want to use communications channels that are familiar to them, according to Zendesk.
 When you pick channels they use to chat with friends and family, they’re more likely to connect with your brand.